 The Board of Directors received a request from an ICoCA member that the Association evaluate the standard ISO 9001:2015 (hereafter “ISO 9001”), coupled with a “Human Rights Due Diligence Process and a Human Rights Impact Assessment,” for potential recognition pursuant to the ICoCA’s Certification Procedure.
 In accordance with the ICoCA Certification Procedure, the Secretariat has conducted a preliminary analysis of ISO 9001 using the analytical matrix referred to in the Certification Procedure.
 Due to the significant gap between the coverage of the standard and the Code, particularly with respect to the human rights and humanitarian law-specific provisions of the Code, the Board has decided that further assessment and administration of the additional information that would be required for ISO 9001 to be recognized would be impractical at this time.
 The preliminary analysis of ISO 9001 is available here.

-Analysis of additional standards is currently underway and will be shared as soon as possible.
+Analysis of ISO 18788 is currently underway and the results will be shared as soon as possible.